mym2107/CSR-Conflict-Urbanism-Aleppo/Tutorials/Tutorial07/README.md

 ##### Data sets: CSR Repository Images

 You can use the High Resolution Satellite Imagery or Maps.
 In this example, we are using a map that was georeferenced and projected.
-The steps are similar, when you use Satellite Imagery.
+The steps are similar, when you use High Resolution Satellite Imagery.
+In most cases, High Resolution Satellite Imagery would require you to have an upgraded Mapbox account.
+If you run into this issue, please consult with us.
+We might be able to provide you our imagery or space on our mapbox account.

 ### Creating an Interactive Historical Map